Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Beaconsfield - Officer SA2 had a median income of $61,128 and an average income of $71,659.
-This is higher than the national averages of $57,688 (median) and $75,164 (average) for Greater Melbourne.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates suggest median income would be approximately $66,171 and average income around $77,571 as of September 2025.
-Census 2021 data indicates that incomes in Beaconsfield - Officer cluster around the 73rd percentile nationally.
-The $1,500 - 2,999 earnings band captures 42.7% of the community (13,064 individuals), which is similar to metropolitan regions where this cohort represents 32.8%.
-High housing costs consume 16.5% of income in Beaconsfield - Officer.
-Despite this, disposable income remains at the 74th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Beaconsfield - Officer SA2 is $61,128 and average income is $71,659.
+Nationally, the median income is lower at $57,688 with an average of $75,164.
+By September 2025, estimated incomes based on Wage Price Index growth would be approximately $66,171 (median) and $77,571 (average).
+Census 2021 income data indicates that Beaconsfield - Officer's household, family, and personal incomes are around the 73rd percentile nationally.
+The $1,500 - 2,999 earnings band captures 42.7% of the community in Beaconsfield - Officer, similar to metropolitan regions where this cohort represents 32.8%.
+High housing costs consume 16.5% of income, but strong earnings place disposable income at the 74th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income